 Redken is a popular shampoo brand with a flagship store in New York City that claims to make hair “7x smoother, instantly.”
 The brand describes their product line as "nourishing, strengthening and repairing shampoos for damaged hair."

 But is Redken really better than drugstore shampoo?
 Does it have research-backed ingredients for improving hair quality?
-Does it have any questionable additive ingredients?
+Does it have any unhealthy ingredients?
 And how does Redken compare to other luxury shampoo brands?

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in two of Redken’s most popular products (All Soft Shampoo and Purple Shampoo) based on clinical studies to give our take on whether or not these products are likely to improve hair quality.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in two of Redken’s most popular products (All Soft Shampoo and Purple Shampoo) to give our take on whether or not these products are likely to improve hair quality, and whether or not they're healthy.

 All Soft Shampoo Ingredient Analysis

-The ingredients in Redken All Soft Shampoo are shown above.
+The ingredients in Redken All Soft Shampoo are shown below:

 Arginine is an amino acid that has a hair-protecting effect.